cogstat/cogstat_website/best_practices_symposium/program.md

 _Ricardo Vieira (Central European University, Department of Cognitive Science)_

-(Install Python to your computer for this tutorial.)
+(Install Python on your computer for this tutorial.)

 Classical statistical testing is seldom well understood, in great part because too much attention is drawn to the least important aspects of it: what tests work with which kind of data, what are the assumptions of test X and Y, when is one test more appropriate than the other, when are they equivalent, what are their caveats, and so on.